-The Alabama Community Transition (ACT) Medicaid Waiver provides services for persons who are currently residing in a nursing home, but wish to relocate to their own home or the home of a friend or relative.
+The Alabama Community Transition (ACT) Medicaid Waiver provides services for persons who are currently residing in a nursing home but wish to relocate to their own home or the home of a friend or relative.
 ACT also serves those who are currently receiving services via an Alabama Medicaid Waiver, such as the Elderly and Disabled Medicaid Waiver or the State of Alabama Independent Living Medicaid Waiver, but whose needs are not being met.
-Furthermore, without services provided by ACT, the individual almost inevitably will require nursing home care.
+Furthermore, without services provided by ACT, the individual almost inevitably would require nursing home care.

 Services and benefits available via ACT are intended to promote a participant’s independence in their home or the home of a loved one.
 To be clear, program participants cannot live in assisted living residences or adult foster care homes.
 Available services might include homemaker and personal care assistance, adult day health, assistive technology, home modifications, and more.
 There is also an option for program participants to direct their own care services, often called consumer direction or self-direction, through Alabama’s Personal Choices program.
 In some cases, an adult child, or even a spouse, can be hired to provide care.